-The directors do not hold shares in the Fund directly or through any associate (as defined under the Listing Rules of the Stock Exchange of Mauritius) except for Mr. Gilbert Gnany who held 1,500 participating shares (representing 0.17% of total shares in issue) as at June 30, 2023.
+The directors do not hold shares in the Fund directly or through any associate (as defined under the Listing Rules of the Stock Exchange of Mauritius).

 4.5 Directors' service contracts

 There are no fixed term contracts or service contracts between the Fund and the directors.